megitsnow/f1-react-app/README.md

 ## Features
 - Create an account, log in, and log out
+- Like drivers and view their historical stats
+- Browse constructor logos and view their race results
+- Learn more about various circuits around the world
+- Read about recent F1 Events and have access to tailored news based on your likes
+- View your user information as well as liked drivers
+- Upload a photo of yourself by using the Cloudinary API

 ## Possible Future Features
 - ***Allow users to follow other users***:
-  - Unfortunately this was not a feature I had in mind initially and will require creating a new table in the database.
-In future iterations I hope to add a feature for users to follow and message each other.
+  - Following a user will require creating a new table in the database.
+In future iterations I hope to add a feature for users to follow each other and potentially message each other.
-- ***Search bars***: Given the fast amount of information on some of the pages, such as the recent news and circuits tab, in version 2.0 I hope to add in search bars to make the pages easier to naviagte for users.
+- ***Search bars***: Given the vast amount of information on some of the pages, such as the recent news and circuits tab, in version 2.0 I hope to add in search bars to make the pages easier to naviagte for users.
-- ***More password security***: To talk to Chad about this****.
 - ***Allow users to login using their Gmail and other accounts***: To make signing up and logging in for the F1 App easier, in version 2.0 I will add in an authentification API to allow users to create and login via their gmail and other accounts.
+This will also help to increase secruity as user login information will not be stored in the database.

 ## Known Bugs